dsyer/keda-gateway/README.md

 and `StreamIsActive`:

 ```
-$ grpcurl -d '{"name":"app"}' -plaintext localhost:9090 externalscaler.ExternalScaler.IsActive
+$ grpcurl -d '{"name":"app"}' -plaintext localhost:9090 externalscaler.ExternalScaler.StreamIsActive
 {
   "result": true
 }
 ```

-blocks until you toggle the active flag and then returns:
+blocks until you toggle the active flag and then continues:

 ```
 {}